reactabular/reactabular/docs/table/provider.md

 </Table.Provider>
 ```

-## Overriding Default `table`
+## Overriding Default Element

-If you want to override the default `table` element for some reason, pass a React element through the `components` prop.
+If you want to override the default `table` element for some reason, pass a React component through the `components` prop.
 It should render `children` like this:

 ```code
 lang: jsx